 How does a late-twentieth century, all-American boy come to speak Yiddish?

 How do I come to speak Yiddish?
 The story begins in Louisville, Kentucky, where I grew up and went to high school (my parents still live there).
 Even though I attended a high school which gave me a number of opportunities to take courses at the nearby University of Louisville, I was still bored.
 My high-school English teacher then, Diana Donsky, was a brilliant woman with little patience for idiots and not so much more for everyone else.
 She saw that I was wandering the halls with little to do, and suggested I learn Yiddish.
-Her suggestion took root, and good thing too–were it not for her push in the right direction, I might have ended up finding other hobbies, like fencing auto parts.
+Her suggestion took root, and good thing too–were it not for her push in the right direction, I might have ended up reviewing the best apps for making money or finding other hobbies, like fencing auto parts.

 Ms. Donsky (who has since passed away) taught English and German.
 I used to sit in the back of her German class and read the Yiddish Forward.
 I read the Forverts (as it’s called in Yiddish) on the school bus and at home, too.
 I got obsessed, and I carried that obsession into my twenties and (now) early thirties.
 Along the way I dragged my wife into an unwanted Yiddish immersion course (i.e. I started speaking it to her).
 I speak it to my daughter.
 I found other people (since I live in New York now) to speak it with.